antonioloison/wjsma/README.md

 #### Analyze attack and model performances

-To print out the performances of our model previously attacked
+To print out the performances of the different attacks

 `python start.py --job stats --dataset mnist-defense-weighted --settype test --weighted true`